City Clerk

 • Serves as secretary of the Board of Review including posting of meeting notices coordinating staff, board members and petitions; gathering and distributing necessary documents, maintaining accurate record of proceedings, publish legal notices as required

-• Maintain files including cemetery records, bid results, insurance certificates and bonding, petitions and special claims
+• Maintain files including cemetery records, insurance certificates and bonding, petitions and special claims

-• Maintain General Obligation Bonds and Promissory Notes files along with Industrial Development Revenue Bond files
+• Maintains General Obligation Bonds and Promissory Note files along with Industrial Development Revenue Bond files

 • Provides Council candidates with all documents for candidacy